 - To cook down sauce with stove and oven: With a slotted spoon, strain out meat pieces onto a rimmed baking sheet with about 1/2 cup of juices poured on top.
 Put remaining juices in a saucepan and bring to a boil.
 Simmer vigorously while the sauce cooks down to a thicker sauce.
 Broil pan with meat until tops of meat chunks start to crisp.
 Remove from the oven.
 Discard fat pieces and shred meat.
 Pour thicker sauce on top and stir together before serving.

 - To cook down sauce with stove top only: Remove pork pieces and pour all juices into a saucepan, bring to a boil and cook until thick and reduced as you desire.
 Add pork pieces back in (removing all fat portions) and stir and shred until meat is pulled apart and ready to eat.

 - To save or freeze for later: Cool the meat and juices in Instant Pot pan, then package into a storage container and refrigerate for up to 4 days.
 Proceed with either of the options above, removing the fat layer on top as you wish or use some in your recipe for flavor.
 Or you can put cooled meat and juices into the freezer once cooled and when you decide to thaw, proceed with oven or stove-top reheating instructions above.

 If you don’t see yourself getting an Instant Pot, don’t say “never” or you’ll have one by months end.
-Do, however, click on over to this stove-top crispy shredded pork carnitas or this oven roasted slow roasted pork shoulder for recipes that have not been replaced by the pressure cooker but perhaps given just a little bit of weekly competition.
+Do, however, click on over to this stove-top crispy shredded pork carnitas or this oven roasted slow roasted pork shoulder for recipes that have not been replaced by the pressure cooker but give it just a little bit of competition.

-As for the winds of change and more plant-based meals coming, follow me on @heatherbursch, and you’ll see where it goes.
+As for the winds of change and more plant-based meals coming, follow me on @heatherbursch or check back here to see where it goes.